click on me! See what happens!

 Baron and Bridaine

-THESE CHARMING INDEFINABLE CREATURES!
+THESE CHARMING ENIGMATICAL CREATURES!

-WITH SUCH DELECTABLE FEATURES
+WITH SUCH STRANGE, ERRATIC FEATURES

 TEND TO DRIVE THE AVERAGE MAN INSANE!